Writ3r/portfolio/README.md

 - Uses MDBootstrap to build the layout

 ## Bug workaround
-- Use some custom MDB components to workaround react-dom versions
+- Uses some custom MDB components to workaround react-dom versions

 ## Contributing
 I doubt anyone except potential employers will ever see this.